 Nicknamed ‘Grandmaster Sexay’, Christopher was part of the ‘Too Cool’ tag team along with Scotty 2 Hotty.
 The duo would add Rikishi into the mix.
 In 2000, Too Cool would win go on to win the WWE Tag Team titles for the first and only time.

+Each in their own way contributed to this world of wrestling that we inhabit, and have left memories that will last.
 Two men from different generations of wrestling industry both extremely successful careers have left us unfortunately.
 I knew Brian during my WWE years & shared lots of laughs with him.
 My deepest sympathies to the families & friends of #BrianChristopher & #NikolaiVolkoff – RIP

 It was a day of mourning for the WWE Universe with demise of Hall of Famer Nikolai Volkoff (real name Josip Nikolai Peruzovi?), who died at the age of 70, and Brickhouse Brown (real name Fredrick Seawright), who died at the age of 57.
 Volkoff was one-half of a tag team with The Iron Sheik.
 Volkoff was inducted into the WWE Hall of Fame in 2005 after devoting 40-plus years to wrestling.